carlgieringer/animal-phrases/README.md

 - Enhance alliteration to work similarly to `pronouncing`'s rhyming: both words must match sounds up until the first vowel sound (e.g. "axial Akbash")
+- Alliterations tend to be pretty common, and the same adjective will appear with multiple animals sharing the first initial phone.
+Try ranking alliterations by the number of common initial phones and then output the best ones.
 - finish manually labeling custom-sentiments.txt to increase sentiment precision
 - log animals lacking pronunciations in the CMU library; manually provide pronunciations.
 - create a model for inferring pronunciation of animals